Dammit, Hervie died!

 Here is Hervie again, red cap left back, in the Swim Team, much as he tried to earnestly explain why his swim didn’t actually count as a swim!
 Competitive swine, our Herve!

-. . and here he stands dead centre with the faded red cap at the end of our 480km trip through the Canyon:
+. . and here he stands dead centre with the faded red cap at the end of our 360km 12-day trip through the Canyon:

 My last supper with Herve was positively biblical: He arrived in a cloud of holy blue smoke in a hundred year old chariot – a faded yellow Merc diesel with four million miles on the clock.
 Nice car, Herve, I said.
 ‘Hey!
 Think of the money I save’, said he.
 He brought four quarts of beer and six bottles of ‘communion wine’ which he called his ‘quota wine’.
-I thought, ‘quota for the night!?’ but it turned out he owned shares in a Western Cape wine farm and – just like they did with their workers – you get some of your pay in liquid form.
-Suddenly I thought I understood ‘liquidity’.
+I thought, ‘quota for the night!?’ but it turned out he owned shares in a Western Cape wine farm and – just like they did with their workers – he get some of his pay in liquid form.
+Suddenly I thought through the blur that I understood ‘liquidity.’

 We laughed for seven and a half hours.
+We talked of the hardship of owning property in England – Herve’s a farmer, things are very hard, you don’t understand.
 Then he left after midnight in a cloud of holy blue smoke in a hundred year old chariot – a faded yellow Merc diesel with four million miles on the clock.

 Too soon.
 Go well, Herve.